-Select a tab below to review the Registration Rules and Tournament Rules for the 2017 Red Lake Fall Classic.
+Select a tab below to review the Registration Rules and Tournament Regulations for the 2017 Red Lake Fall Classic.

 Download a 2017 Registration Form – please review the Registration Rules before filling out and returning this form.